openvinotoolkit/openvino/src/bindings/python/BUILDING.md

 This document provides the instructions for building the OpenVINO™ Python API from source on Linux, macOS and Windows 10 platforms.

 For each platform, you can build and install the API as a part of OpenVINO™ Toolkit or as a Python wheel.
-A Python wheel is a portable package that allows you to install OpenVINO™ in your Python distribution, or dedicated virtual environment.
+A Python wheel is a portable package that allows you to install OpenVINO™ in either your Python distribution or a dedicated virtual environment.

 ## Linux* and macOS*